Here’s How Jennifer Aniston Celebrated The Big 5-0 — With Brad Pitt

 Jennifer Aniston turned 50 on Tuesday, and as expected, the Friends star celebrated with a big birthday bash in West Hollywood’s Sunset Tower Hotel.
-While many of the party’s attendees were familiar names, one man who nobody would have expected to be there was 17-year-old Ryan Anthony Robinson — AKA DJ Prince — who was discreetly tapped up by Aniston’s media team to DJ for the night.
+While many of the party’s attendees were familiar names, one man who nobody would have expected to be there was 17-year-old Ryan Anthony Robinson — AKA DJ Prince — who was discreetly tapped by Aniston’s media team to DJ for the night.

 According to Robinson’s experience of being the man behind the disc at one of Hollywood’s most glamorous actresses’ birthday party, and according to the social media uploads that have since popped up by the stars who attended the event, here’s what we know about Jennifer’s 50th birthday bash.